 Design and Technology

-Our approach to Design and Technology curriculum is through creating lessons that engage, challenge and excite pupils, which is underpinned by KAPOW scheme of work.
-This structures teaching and learning through designing, making and evaluating.
+Our Design and Technology curriculum is delivered through lessons that are engaging, challenging and exciting, supported by the KAPOW scheme of work.
+This provides a clear structure for teaching and learning through the core processes of designing, making and evaluating.

-The curriculum is designed to meet the needs of all our pupils.
-It is rich, varied and creative, giving children the handle on their own designs and ideas.
-It is imaginative and ambitious whilst being easily adapted for pupils with additional needs.
-It is knowledge and skills based and allows for creative lessons building on to the next, enabling us to move away from discrete lessons and into a more meaningful and purposeful sequence of learning.
+The curriculum is designed to meet the needs of all learners.
+It is rich, varied and creative, giving children ownership of their ideas and designs.
+It is imaginative and ambitious, yet flexible enough to be adapted for pupils with additional needs.
+Rooted in both knowledge and skills, the curriculum enables lessons to build meaningfully upon one another and move away from isolated activities towards coherent sequences of learning.

 Formative assessment is on going throughout each lesson and each unit of work.
 It supports teachers with their planning and ensures they make flexible adaptions to support all pupils’ needs.
 Throughout this, tasks are then matched to ability ensuring they are ambitious and set challenge for all.
 These are differentiated through level of support and key questioning.